Last updated: 9 June 2026

 3. Use your £3,000 capital gains allowance

-The capital gains tax (CGT) annual exempt amount is just £3,000 for 2025/26.
-This means any gains above that threshold are taxable at 18% (basic rate) or 24% (higher rate) for most assets.
+The capital gains tax (CGT) annual exempt amount is £3,000 for 2025/26.
+Any gains above that threshold are taxable at 18% (basic rate) or 24% (higher rate) for most assets.
 If you hold investments outside an ISA that have unrealised gains, you could consider selling enough to crystallise up to £3,000 in profit before 5 April, then reinvesting afterwards.

 Alternatively, if you have investments with losses, harvesting those losses before the tax year ends can offset gains elsewhere.
 This is sometimes called “bed and ISA” when you sell, crystallise the loss or gain, and repurchase inside an ISA wrapper.